oppia/creator-documentation/docs/admins/assignskill.rst

 2. Click the **Create Question** button.

-3. Select the skill for which you want to create the question and click **Next**.
+3. Select one or more skills for which you want to create the question and click **Next**.

 .. figure:: /images/select_skill_question.png
    :alt: Selecting skills for questions